Providing answers

-Mayo Clinic Laboratories is integrated with the anatomic pathology laboratories in the Department of Laboratory Medicine and Pathology at Mayo Clinic.
+Mayo Clinic Laboratories is integrated with Mayo Clinic’s anatomic pathology laboratories in the Department of Laboratory Medicine and Pathology.
 The fusion of our multispecialty pathology team with our comprehensive approach provides an ideal environment to diagnose rare and complex cases, while enabling the flexibility to keep care local.

 Comprehensive results